On lattice-polarized K3 surfaces: Introduction

 In \cite{dolgachev1996mirror-symmetry}, only smooth K3 surfaces are considered.
 In Section~\ref{sec:ade-moduli}, we define lattice-polarized K3 surfaces with ADE singularities (Definitions~\ref{def:lambda-pol1} and \ref{def:lambda-pol2}).

-Furthermore, we describe the precise structure of the stacks of lattice-polarized (Theorem~\ref{smooth-coarse}) and lattice-quasipolarized K3 surfaces.
+Furthermore, we describe the precise structure of the stacks both of the lattice-quasipolarized smooth K3 surfaces (Theorem~\ref{F-lambda-q}) and of the lattice-polarized $ADE$ K3 surfaces (Theorem~\ref{smooth-coarse} and Corollary~\ref{cor:F_Lambda for any h}).
+Unlike the former, the latter stack is separated.
+The coarse moduli space of K3 surfaces with $ADE$ singularities is separated as well.
+This is the version of the moduli space that is useful for many applications, for example it was used in \cite{alexeev2023compact}.
+The (generalized) small cones introduced in Definitions~\ref{small-cone} and \ref{def:generalized small cone} are essential for this version of the moduli space.

 We expect that our definition of lattice (quasi)polarization and the description of the stacks can be generalized to the setting of moduli of $K$-trivial varieties, especially hyperk\"ahler varieties.

 This material was included in \cite{alexeev2021compact}, an arXiv version of \cite{alexeev2023compact}, but not in the condensed, published version.
 We have decided to make it widely available as a separate paper, to both clarify the problem and provide a solution to it.